scherroman/mugen/README.md

                   |___/
 ```

-A music video generator based on beat patterns
+A music video generator based on rhythm analysis

 Use it to brainstorm AMVs, montages, what have you.
 [Check it out](https://youtu.be/ZlTR6XULe5M).